Angela Weinberger’s Global Coaching Approach with Five Pillars

 Weinberger also does not hesitate to explain that while reading and academic models are part of her German nerdiness, she thinks the main reason she became an intercultural relationship-focused and trauma coach was her parents and aunt and the conversations they had around the breakfast and dinner table.
 She still discusses psychological topics, early childhood trauma and family dynamics with her mother and aunt when she is back in Germany.
 However, they now insist on having coffee and cake simultaneously (“Kaffee und Kuchen” is, after all, one of the best German things).

 Would you like to know more about our work and Weinberger’s Global Coaching Approach?
+CONTACT US!

-Angie Weinberger is working on a new workbook where she will explain more about her methods and how to build a business as an expat coach.
-She will also be holding a workshop for expat coaches at the SIETAR Switzerland 2025 conference in Lucerne.
-You can sign up here to be invited to her book launches and be updated on publications and workshops:
+Angie Weinberger is working on a new workbook to explain her methods and how to build a business as an expat coach.
+She will also hold a workshop for expat coaches at the SIETAR Switzerland 2025 conference.
+The conference will be from 26 to 28 June 2025 in Lucerne, Switzerland, hosted by SIETAR Switzerland.